ay5710/MLOps/README.md

 ### Dashboard
 With Streamlit.
 Includes...
-- Header presenting the movie + time since last scrapping
+- Header presenting the movie + time since last scraping
 - Total number of reviews + graph of their publication date
 - Average grade + graph of its evolution over time
 - For each sentiment + overall sentiment: average score + histogram